Fr4nEscobar/CashWise/README.md

 ### E-Mail server

-Run `node emailserver.js` to initialize the server that sends reminders as emails.
+Run `node emailServer.js` to initialize the server that sends reminders as emails.
+The default port for this server is `3200`, this can be changed by updating the `cons port` in the emailServer.js file.

 ### Development server